Improving Listening Skills

 • Esprit

-Establishing and maintaining rapport lays the foundation of a relationship within which can be found equitable solutions to any problem.
+Establishment, and maintenance, of Rapport, lays the foundation of a potent Relationship, within which can be found equitable solutions, to any problem.
 Equitable solutions are the only solutions that can stand the test of time.
-If listening is limited or nonexistent, so too is rapport.

 Attentive Listening Creates Goodwill

-Attentive listening creates goodwill and leads to the rapport that holds the power to alleviate and ameliorate the consequences of past – and present - transgressions.
+Attentive listening fosters Goodwill and leads to the essential rapport that possesses the capacity to alleviate and ameliorate the consequences of past – and present - transgressions.
 Improving listening skills and contributing to the Joy of the World is the vested right of every man woman and child.
-As is the manner he or she executes this fundamental Human right.
+As is the manner he or she executes this Fundamental Human Right.

 Fundamentals Of Listening

 Improving listening skills by learning and applying the fundamentals of listening places one in a position of considerable power - and responsibility.
-A genuine listener asks questions.
+Genuine listeners ask intelligent, relative, questions.
 Whoever is asking questions is in charge of any interchange between one or more people.

-This power is not the viciously abusive practice that has caused the chaos, misery, and destruction that we are aware of since recorded History.
+This power is not the viciously abusive practice that has caused the chaotic destruction, and misery, that we are aware of since recorded History.
 Nor is it the control of our fellows.
-Control is the sick desire of the individuals who are the architects of such chaos.
+Control is the sick Desire of the individuals who are the architects of such chaos.
 Destructive behavior requires no skills.

 Types Of Listening

-Listening has many purposes.
-The predominant types of listening allow us to fine-tune our response to suit the situation or occasion.
-Improving listening skills requires one to be cognizant of each type and display a readiness to adapt to a particular type, or combination of types.
+Listening has manifold purposes.
+The predominant types of listening allow us to fine-tune our response to suit the situation and occasion.
+Improving listening skills requires one to be not merely cognizant of but familiar with each type, and demonstrate a readiness to adapt to a particular type or combination of types.

-Cognizance and readiness to adapt only comes with experience.
+Cognizance and readiness to adapt comes with experience.
 However, prior experience can be gained by:

 • Role-playing with others to reach a desirable outcome